medecau/hoon/README.md

 Don't expect backwards compatibility in hoon, each version usually breaks everything with the previous. e.g.: function names

-hoon is for quick development not to be used in other modules.

 # Documentation

 ### binhash(s, algorithm=sha1)